seand97/raspberrypi/README.md

 # raspberrypi
-This is the thesis of my bachelor's degree.
+This is the thesis of my bachelor's degree in 2020.